horinf/ToolsToLive.AuthCore/README.md

 # ToolsToLive.AuthCore
-Helper to make auth app
+Service to authenticate an app